 Run calculations and visually summarize your data: Create reports that show the total sales made in a given month and even how much each salesperson contributed to that total.

-To get the most value out of this article, we recommend reading all of the content in it's entirety.
+Tip: To get the most value out of this article, we recommend reading all of the content in it's entirety.

+We will plan out the connections for a Warehouse Management app in this example.
+Here is the links to our Warehouse Manager sample app.
 We chose a Warehouse Manager app for this example because it represents a couple of complex table and connection concepts:

 - How to represent movement - moving products between multiple locations

 Tip: If you find this example to be too complex for your app building needs, see our simple example.

 If this is your first time creating an app, you'll need to know some basics about adding tables, fields, pages, and views.
 You can start by reading our Builder Basics section.